top of page

 The Early Years

-I was born to Fred and Grace Bookhout in 1931, during the depression.
+I was born to Fred and Grace (Bennett) Bookhout on August 31, 1931, during the depression.
 We were unaware that times were so hard and just got used to things.
 My brother, Bobby, and I grew up on a farm, just north of Morrisonville, Wisconsin.

-All the farmers in the area were in the same boat, and clothes weren’t a big thing back then, and we didn’t think of ourselves as being poor.
+All the farmers in the area were in the same boat, and clothes weren’t a big thing back then.
+We didn’t think of ourselves as being poor.
 Most people had big gardens and seemed to do okay.
-Farmers helped each other, anyway.
+Farmers helped each other.

-My Aunt Blanche, Aunt Myrtle and Aunt Hazel were my role models.
+My mother's sisters, Aunt Blanche, Aunt Myrtle and Aunt Hazel were my early role models.
 They were known as “The Bennett Sisters”.
 They were my mother’s sisters and influenced me a lot.
-Blanche and Myrtle were instrumental in raising me when I was young, because my mother had died.
+Blanche and Myrtle were instrumental in raising me when I was young, because my mother had died when I was six years old.

 Both my mother and her sister, Blanche taught grades 1-8 in a one-room country school.
 This was well before I came along.